z-------------/durations/README.md

 Duration types are implemented as instantiations of the generic type `Duration[R: static[Ratio]]`, where `Ratio` is a rational number.
 For example, `Seconds` is `Duration[initRatio(1, 1)]` and `Milliseconds` is `Duration[initRatio(1, 1000)]`.

-The library comes with several units built in, from `Nanoseconds` up to `Days`.
+The library comes with several units built in, including `Nanoseconds` and `Days`.

 You can define a custom duration type by simply saying: